alenabondar209/Movie-Project/README.md

 - Handling errors and missing values
 - Data cleaning and formatting

-The Excel file after the data cleaning & preparation process can be downloaded here – Ready to use Dashboard
+The Excel file after the data cleaning & preparation process can be downloaded here – [Ready to use Dashboard](https://github.com/user-attachments/files/27935360/Movies_Data_Homework_Alena_Bondar_dashoard.xlsx)
+### Questions for Data Analysis
+Which top 10 genres were the most successful (Box) these years?
+Which top 5 actors were the most successful?